 Request to inspect records.
 A request to inspect records must be made to the public agency's official custodian of records.
-The custodian may require that the request be in writing, signed by the requester, with his or her name printed legibly on it, describing the records to be inspected.
+The Attorney General has published a standardized form that every public agency is required to accept, which is included below at page 29.1 However, public agencies may not deny a request because it was not submitted using the standard form.
+KRS 61.872(2)(b).
+Instead, the custodian may require that the request be in writing, signed by the requester, with his or her name printed legibly on it, describing the records to be inspected.
 KRS 61.872(2).
 An electronic signature is sufficient to meet this requirement.
 KRS 369.107.
-The custodian may require that the request be hand-delivered, mailed, sent via facsimile, or emailed to the agency.
-KRS 61.872(2).
-An agency that fails to establish the required method of transmission for accepting the request in its written policies required under KRS 61.876, may not impose ad hoc requirements.
+A request may be hand-delivered, mailed, sent via facsimile, or emailed to the agency's records custodian at the mailing address, facsimile address, or email address published in the agency's rules and regulations.
+KRS 61.872(2)(a).
+The custodian may require the requester to provide a statement in the written application in which the requester explains how he or she qualifies as a resident of the Commonwealth under KRS 61.870(10).